telefonicaid/fiware-orion/doc/manuals/user/context_providers.md

     implementation process multiple forwards in sequence, i.e. waiting the response from a given CPr (or timeout expiration) before sending the forward request to the following.
+-   You can use the `-cprForwardLimit` [CLI parameter](admin/cli.md) to limit the maximum number of forwarded requests to Context Providers for a single client request You can use 0 to disable Context Providers forwarding at all.